- Ryan Donaldson ’15

 The Recreation and Wellness Center is available to all current students, faculty, staff, Board of Trustee members and emeritus professors.
 Participants must present a valid Purple Plus card to use the facility.
 Spouses and partners are also permitted to use the facility but must have a Purple Plus card.
 Children of faculty and staff members are permitted to use the facility as well.
 Children of faculty or staff members must sign in at the front desk.
 Children under the age of 16 and over the age of 24 are not permitted to use the Recreation Center without parental supervision.

-A permissible recreation center user is permitted to bring one guest.
+A permissible recreation center user is permitted to bring one guest that is at least 18 years of age.
 The guest must present a form of identification and sign in at the front desk.
 Violation of the policies by the guest could result in loss of privileges for the host.
 The guest must sign out at the front desk when leaving the recreation center with the host.

 The dress code policy will be enforced to prevent disease transmission and to protect the equipment.